Read our FAQs on our Intercalated degrees.

 Whilst we are aware that it is very disappointing for your application to be rejected at this stage, we would like to reassure you that this decision is undertaken according to a process designed to judge all candidates equally.
 Our interviewers are trained and are chosen for their experience in selecting candidates as well as representing many different areas of the University or NHS.
 Many candidates are of an excellent standard, so we do reject a large amount of suitably qualified candidates at interview – as a guide, we make about 600 offers and interview approximately 1,000 people for the A100 5 year MB BS programme and about 190 offers and interview approximately 300 people for the A200 5 year BDS programme, so a large number of students will be disappointed.

 If your application was rejected without interview, it is likely that this was due to one of the factors outlined in the ‘why have I been rejected' question.
 We are unable to provide written feedback to applicants who are rejected prior to interview.
 We are able to provide brief feedback to applicants who were unsuccessful after the interview stage but this will not be personal feedback.
 Please be aware that we need this request in writing, and that due to the busy nature of the admissions office it can take up to 20 working days to respond.

 Candidates who are just below our interview cut off score will be placed on our waiting list and will be notified by a separate email.
 The waiting list is still to be viewed as an official rejection by UCAS.
 There is no need to send us any further supporting documents and we contact you if we have places available.
 We cannot guarantee we will be able to offer you a place on the course so if you receive an offer from any other University you should accept it.

-‘Home’ refers to your fee status, as International and Home students pay different fees.
-It does not mean you have to live at Home!
+This refers to your fee status, as International and Home students pay different fees.
+Please see the tuition fee guidance for more information.